 Build in some flexibility.

 Allow for days when you’ll be short on time or likely won’t fancy cooking.
 It’s ok to give yourself a break and plan a takeaway.
-If you bulk cook and then freeze meals you’ll need to plan in days when you eat those quick meals (or your freezer will become full.)
+If you bulk-cook and then freeze meals you’ll need to plan in days when you eat those quick meals (or your freezer will become full.)

 Plan meals that share common ingredients.

-For example, minced beef could make homemade burgers one day, Bolognese sauce the following day, and if you have excess perhaps a chilli to be frozen and eaten next week.
+For example, minced beef could make homemade burgers one day, bolognese sauce the following day, and if you have excess perhaps a chilli to be frozen and eaten next week.
 Planning meals around these shared ingredients means that you’re literally making the most of your ingredients and so less food is wasted.
-Doing this means that you’ll likely end up with a logical chain of meals that all share one or more common ingredients.
+Doing this means that you’ll likely end up with a logical chain of meals that all share one or more common ingredient.
 You don’t have to eat them all in one week – freeze some.
 Your list of favourite meals might come in handy for inspiration when looking for meals that share ingredients, but you can also search for recipes based on ingredients.

 Take your shopping list with you to the shop.